Updated August 2013

 6) The beach at Poseidon Bungalows.

 At the T junction with the main road, turn right.
 After passing through Bang Niang, you quickly get to Nang Tong Beach, the next village.
 At the end of Nang Tong beach the road winds uphill into the national park.
 At the highest point there is the national park building, from where a trail leads down to a small beach.
-After that the road goes downwards, you will pass by a sign leading to another small beach, it is worthwile to explore it.
+After that the road goes downwards, you will pass by a sign leading to another small beach (small sandy beach), it is worthwile to explore it.
 Where the road is almost flat again, there is the turnoff to the right to Poseidon Bungalows.
 It is situated at a very scenic large bay.
 The southern part of the bay, where Poseidon Bungalows is located, is very quiet, and pretty with huge boulders on the beach.
-Walking north you will get to a more touristy beach with a few upmarket hotels like the Merlin Hotel.\
+Walking north you will get to a more touristy beach with a few upmarket hotels like the Merlin Hotel.

 7) Kienkoo lake and waterfall